Emily Woodhouse

-Emily Ann Woodhouse (born 13 October 1996) is an English cricketer who currently plays for Norfolk.
+Emily Ann Woodhouse (born 13 October 1996) is an English cricketer who has played for Norfolk and Sunrisers.
 She plays as a right-arm off break bowler and right-handed batter.
-She previously played for Sunrisers.

 Early life

 Woodhouse was born on 13 October 1996 in King's Lynn, Norfolk.

 Domestic career

 Woodhouse made her county debut in 2009, for Norfolk against Cornwall.
 She had a breakthrough season in the 2011 Women's County Championship, as she was her side's leading wicket-taker, with 10 wickets at an average of 10.70.
 She was again her side's leading wicket-taker in the 2013 Championship, and hit her maiden half-century in the Twenty20 Cup the same season.
 In 2014, she was Norfolk's leading run-scorer in both competitions, as well as taking 6 wickets at an average of 15.50 in the County Championship.
 In 2015, Woodhouse made her List A high score, scoring 50* against Northumberland.
 The same season, she took 3 wickets in 4 balls in a match against Cambridgeshire and Huntingdonshire, finishing with figures of 3/0.